kevinolega/callcentertrainingtips/_posts/2019-05-08-long-process.md

 ---
 layout: post
-title: How long is the job application process?
+title: HOW LONG IS THE JOB APPLICATION PROCESS?
 date: 2019-05-06 16:11
 permalink: /long-process/
 author: Kevin Olega
 ---
-Many call center companies follow a one day process when it comes to processing their applicants.
+Many call center companies follow a one-day process.

-This means you can already find out if you pass or fail within the same day.
+You can know the same day if you pass or fail.

+Knowing the results quickly is a good thing.

-That"s a good thing because you would know when it"s time to move on to the next one.
+You would know when it’s time to move on to the next company.

-If you fail the best thing to do is to move on to the next one.
+The best thing to do is to move on to the next company when you fail.

-Don't forget to write down the lessons on your notebook though.
+Don’t forget to write the lessons learned from your failure in your notebook.

-That's what you need to to keep going.
+The written lessons will become what you’ll need to to keep going.

 Failure is part of the process.

-You want success you need to collect lessons from failure.
+You need to collect lessons from failure if you want success.

-A one day process can mean anything.
+A one-day process can mean anything.

-If you start in the morning the longest you can stay in the process is maybe in the evening already.
+You may start in the morning.

+You may end in the afternoon or evening.

-Maybe if you start in the afternoon then you will end up in late at night or the next day already.
+You may start in the afternoon.

+You’ll finish late at night or the next day already.
-The longer they let you stay the better.
+The longer the company lets you stay, the better.

-That means you are moving forward with the process.
+Staying means you are moving forward with the process.

-Don't forget to ask your interviewer or proctor for tips for the next step.
+Don’t forget to ask your interviewer or proctor for tips on the next step.

 I hope you do well.